Franz Josef Land: Marine mammals

 As a declared marine mammal sanctuary, the area around the islands has a rich biodiversity of rare marine mammals.

 Three species of seals habit the archipelago.
 Harp seal is the most common, although it breeds in the White Sea.
 Slightly less common is the bearded seal.
 Walruses were previously hunted, dramatically reducing the formerly abundant species.
 They have been internationally protected since 1952 and their numbers have since been on the rise, with between one and three thousand walruses living in the archipelago.
 The population is common with Svalbard and northern Novaya Zemlya.

 Minke whales, humpback whale, and beluga whales are commonly seen around the island, and less commonly orcas and narwhales, with the archipelago being located on the northern edge of their summer range.
 Fin whales were recently confirmed to migrate into the waters.

-Critically endangered cetaceans

 Occasionally there are sightings of bowhead whale.
 The Russian Arctic stock of this species, ranging from Cape Farewell in Greenland and Svalbard/Spitsbergen areas to East Siberian Sea is considered to be the most endangered of all bowhead populations in the world.
 The waters around Franz Josef Land appear to be the most important place for this stock.